Skip to content

 • Sale of Your Health Information: We may sell your health information only with your written authorization.

 If you authorize us to use or disclose your health information, you may revoke your authorization, in writing, at any time.
 If you revoke your authorization, we will no longer use or disclose your health information as specified by your revocation, except to the extent that we have taken action in reliance on your authorization.
+Note that there is a potential that information disclosed to third parties under an authorization may no longer be protected by HIPAA, and those third parties could re-disclose your information.

 Your Rights Regarding Your Health Information